neoforged/.github/primers/1.21.6/index.md

     - `transformMaxBounds` - Returns a new rectangle that is moved into a given position by the provided matrix.
 - `net.minecraft.client.gui.render`
     - `GuiRenderer` - A class that renders all submitted elements to the screen.
     - `TextureSetup` - A record that specifies samplers 0-2 for use in a render pipeline.
-The first two textures are arbitrary with the third being for the current lightmap texture.
+The first two textures views are arbitrary with the third being for the current lightmap texture.
 - `net.minecraft.client.gui.render.pip`
     - `GuiBannerResultRenderer` - A renderer for the banner result preview.
     - `GuiBookModelRenderer` - A renderer for the book model in the enchantment screen.